IceHe/lib/java/cmd/java.md

             - By default, this parameter is disabled.
     - `duration=time`
         - Specifies the duration of the recording.
-            - By default, the duration isn’t limited, and this parameter is set to 0.
+            - By default, the duration isn't limited, and this parameter is set to 0.
     - `filename=path`
         - Specifies the path and name of the file to which the recording is written when the recording is stopped, for example:
             - `recording.jfr`